Greek Yogurt Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-This cilantro yogurt sauce is one that is so versatile, you can throw it on salads, eat with grilled shrimp, toss with pasta or even use it to marinade chicken.
+This Greek yogurt sauce is one that is so versatile you can throw it on salads, eat with grilled shrimp, toss with pasta, or even use it to marinade chicken.
 It’s zesty, tangy and so flavorful!

-Cilantro yogurt sauce in a small bowl with spoon for serving
+Creamy Greek yogurt dipping sauce in a small bowl garnished with fresh dill and olive oil.

 • Greek yogurt: It makes the sauce tangy and fresh without using heavy cream.
 I recommend 2% Greek yogurt which has more fat and moisture and won’t separate after mixing.